Roman Shukhevych

-Shukhevych was one of the perpetrators of the Galicia-Volhynia massacres of approximately 100,000 Poles.
-It is uncertain whether and to what extent Shuchevych was responsible for the massacres of Poles in Volhynia, but he certainly condoned them after some time, and also directed the massacres of Poles in Eastern Galicia.
-Ukrainian diaspora and Ukrainian academics have been accused of "glossing over" his role in this and other war crimes.
+Shukhevych led some of the Galicia-Volhynia massacres, where tens of thousands of Polish civilians were killed.
+It is unclear to what extent Shukhevych was responsible for the massacres of Poles in Volhynia, but he condoned them afterwards, and directed the murders of Poles in Eastern Galicia.
+Historian Per Anders Rudling has accused the Ukrainian diaspora and Ukrainian academics of "ignoring, glossing over, or outright denying" OUN's role in the massacres.

 Life

-Shukhevych was born in the city of Lviv, in the Galicia (some sources claim his place of birth as Krakovets).
-Both Shukhevych's parents were involved with the Ukrainian national revival in the 19th century.
-The family lays claim to dozens of active community activists in politics, music, science, and art.
-Shukhevych received his early education outside of Lviv.
-He returned to Lviv to study at the Lviv Academic Gymnasium, living with his grandfather, an ethnographer Volodymyr Shukhevych.
+Shukhevych was born in the city of Lemberg (now Lviv), in the Galicia region of Austria-Hungary (some sources claim his place of birth as Krakovets).
+He studied at the Lviv Academic Gymnasium, living with his grandfather, Volodymyr Shukhevych, an ethnographer.
 His political formation was influenced by Yevhen Konovalets, the commander of the Ukrainian Military Organization, who rented a room in Yevhen Konovalets's father's house from 1921 to 1922.

 Education

-In October 1926, Shukhevych entered the Lviv Politechnic Institute (then Politechnika Lwowska – when the city of Lwów was part of the Second Polish Republic) to study civil engineering.
+In October 1926, Shukhevych entered the Lviv Polytechnic Institute (then Politechnika Lwowska – when the city of Lwów was part of the Second Polish Republic) to study civil engineering.
 In July 1934 he completed his studies with an engineering degree in road-bridge speciality.
-At this time he was known for his athletic abilities, for which he won numerous awards.
 He was also an accomplished musician and with his brother Yuriy completed studies in piano and voice at the Lysenko Music Institute.
-He sang solo on occasions with his brother in the Lviv opera.
-During his student years in gymnasium, Shukhevych became an active member of the Ukrainian Scouting organization Plast.
+During his studies, Shukhevych became an active member of the Ukrainian Scouting organization Plast.
 He was a member of Lisovi Chorty.
 He organized Plast groups and founded the "Chornomortsi" (Black Sea Cossacks) kurin in 1927.

 From 1928 to 1929, Shukhevych did his military service in the Polish army.
 As a tertiary student, he was automatically sent for officer training.
 However, he was deemed unreliable, and instead completed his military service as a private in the artillery in Volhynia.